EvilMurlock/Snacks-and-Crowns/README.md

 # Snacks-and-Crowns
-This is a repository for a unity RPG 2 player pvp game.
+This is a repository for my bachelors project, a team based multiplayer RPG game.